erkovacs/ase-multimedia-project/README.md

 ## How to run this project
 1. Clone this repo: ` git clone https://github.com/codepadawan93/ase-multimedia-project.git`
 2. Install dependecies: ` npm install`
-3. Run the server: ` npm start `
+3. Run the server: ` npm run start `
 4. Add your files to `./media/movies`.
 Add paths to `./media/metadata/metadata.json`
-4. Navigate to [http://localhost:8080](http://localhost:8080) and view your movies!
+5. Navigate to [http://localhost:8080](http://localhost:8080) and view your movies!
 ## General requirements

 The project will be archived using the zip format.
 The name of the archive should follow the following pattern ``` TopicCode_GroupNumber_LASTNAME_FirstName.zip.```